 Works well in a patient-centered environment as an integral team player.

-Ability to adapt communication style to suit different audiences.
-Empathetic listener, sensitive, upbeat, optimistic, articulate, gracious and tactful.
+Ability to adjust communication style to suit different audiences.
+Caring listener, sensitive, upbeat, optimistic, articulate, gracious and tactful.
 Ability to calm upset patient in a composed and professional demeanor.

 Licensed Registered Dietitian preferred.